dfrho/nashville-music/README.md

 This repository contains the source code for a Next.js web application that displays a log of live music performances in Nashville, TN.
 The log features videos of performances by various artists and bands, as well as information about the venues and events.

 The application uses a GraphQL API to retrieve data from Hygraph's Headless CMS, which serves as the content management system for the log.
-The application is deployed and hosted on Netlify, a cloud computing platform that empowers frontend engineers to build apps without extensive DevOps or backend involvement using Composable Architectureg.
+The application is deployed and hosted on Netlify, a cloud computing platform that empowers frontend engineers to build apps without extensive DevOps or backend involvement using Composable Architecture.

 ## Getting Started